JasonChatzitheodorou/JasonChatzitheodorou.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Hello, I'm Jason!
 I am a PhD student in the IEOR department of [Columbia University](https://www.columbia.edu/), advised by [Eric Balkanski](https://ericbalkanski.com/).
-I am generally interested in the areas of combinatorial and stochastic optimization, with a focus on beyond-worst case analysis and online algorithms.
+I am generally interested in the areas of combinatorial and stochastic optimization, with a focus on beyond-worst-case analysis and online algorithms.

-Before joining Columbia, I finished by undergraduate studies in the ECE department of the [National Technical University of Athens](https://www.ntua.gr/en/) where I was advised by [Dimitris Fotakis](http://www.softlab.ntua.gr/~fotakis/).
+Before joining Columbia, I finished my undergraduate studies in the ECE department of the [National Technical University of Athens](https://www.ntua.gr/en/) where I was advised by [Dimitris Fotakis](http://www.softlab.ntua.gr/~fotakis/).

 ## Publications